dokwork/vim-hp/README.md

 ## Example

-Let's look at an example.
+Let's see an example.
 We wrote our documentation with two sections:
 Usage and License.
 ```
   1 ▉